mehulagg/gitlab/doc/development/README.md

 ---
 comments: false
+type: index, dev
+stage: none
+group: Development
+info: "See the Technical Writers assigned to Development Guidelines: https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments-to-development-guidelines"
-description: 'Learn how to contribute to GitLab.'
+description: "Development Guidelines: learn how to contribute to GitLab."
 ---

 # Contributor and Development Docs